-- Falling edge of SYNC/RESET pin - Change of OSR setting
+- Falling edge of the SYNC/RESET pin - · Change of OSR setting

-The conversion period of the first conversion after the ADC channels have been reset is considerably longer than the conversion period of all subsequent conversions mentioned in \pm 8, because the device first needs to perform two fully settled internal conversions with the input polarity swapped.
-The conversion period for the first conversion in global-chop mode follows \pm 9.
+The conversion period of the first conversion after the ADC channels are reset is considerably longer than the conversion period of all subsequent conversions mentioned in $\pm$ 8, because the device must first perform two fully settled internal conversions with the input polarity swapped.
+The conversion period for the first conversion in global-chop mode follows $\pm$ 9.